Skip to main content

 Flooding: Information for Residents

-Creating a Healthy Home: A Field Guide for Clean-up of Flooded Homes (PDF, 2.7 MB): Developed by Enterprise Community Partners, Inc. and the National Center for Healthy Housing, 2008.
-This guide is meant for do-it-yourselfers and contractors who need to clean up mold in flooded homes before starting to rebuild or renovate.
+Creating a Healthy Home: A Field Guide for Cleanup of Flooded Homes guide, from Enterprise Community Partners, Inc. and the National Center for Healthy Housing, 2019, is designed for do-it-yourselfers and contractors who need to clean up mold in flooded homes before rebuilding or renovating.

-Storm Recovery Guide (PDF): Developed by the Louisiana State University Agricultural Center.
-This guide provides information on staying healthy after a disaster, surviving and recovering from a power outage, restoring storm-damaged buildings, salvaging water-damaged belongings, lawn and garden losses, financial recovery and risk management.
+Storm Recovery Guide (PDF) guide from the Louisiana State University Agricultural Center provides information on staying healthy after a disaster, surviving and recovering from a power outage, restoring storm-damaged buildings, salvaging water-damaged belongings, assessing lawn and garden losses, recovering financially, and managing risks.

-Flood Clean-up and the Air in Your Home (PDF): Guide from the U.S. Environmental Protection Agency on how to clean your home after a flood to reduce indoor air problems.
+Flood Cleanup and the Air in Your Home guide from the U.S. Environmental Protection Agency on how to safely clean your home after a flood to reduce indoor air problems.

 American Red Cross: